 - Preheat oven to 350º.
 Grease three 9-inch cake pans with butter and line the bottoms with parchment.
 Grease the top of the parchment.
 Set aside.

-- Whisk flour, cocoa and salt together in bowl.
+- Whisk flour, cocoa, and salt together in a bowl.

 - Place baking soda and vinegar in a dish and stir to combine.
 Add to batter with mixer running.
 Beat for just 10 seconds.

-- For frosting, beat cream cheese, butter and vanilla just till blended.
+- For frosting, beat cream cheese, butter, and vanilla just till blended.
 Mix in white chocolate.
-Add powdered sugar slowly (2 cups at a time) and beat till frosting is smooth and at your desired consistency.
+Add powdered sugar slowly (2 cups at a time) and beat till the frosting is smooth and at your desired consistency.